NOTICE – D2L Night School will be closed on October 25th due to Continuing Education’s Graduation

 Our D2L Hybrid On-Line Learning program combines face-to-face (F2F) and on-line delivery with tutoring available.
 This provides for less separation between learner and the teacher, especially in the F2F stages of the course.
 As a student becomes more comfortable, the remainder of the course follows an on-line course model with the student in charge of their learning.

-- Hybrid On-Line means Night School- without coming to school every night
+- Hybrid On-Line means Day/Night School- without having to coming to school all the time

-Can’t come to classes because you work during the day?
+Can’t come to classes because you work during the day or evening?

 - You can access to your course 24 hours a day, 7 days a week on-line on the D2L Learning Platform (provided to you for free)